 - Access to school homework

 - Applications to university

 - Job applications and benefit claims

 - Responses to Government and other public consultations

-The coalition government has put more than £100 million for England into a subsidised programme to reach those areas that are not commercially viable.
-They claim 96% of Cheltenham will be provided for.
-But that is almost certainly an overestimate as BT have only reached 88% so far and it is clear that new estates and developments across Cheltenham have been left out and the the county council's 'Fastershire' isn't filling the gaps.
+The coalition government put more than £100 million for England into a subsidised programme to reach those areas that were not commercially viable.
+But by 2015 BT had only reached 88%, new estates and developments across Cheltenham were being left out and the the county council's 'Fastershire' programme wasn't filling the gaps.

-The Government’s targets are for 90% availability of superfast broadband, with speeds as high as 25, 30 or more megabits per second, and for everyone to have the basic 2 Mbps broadband service.
-But there is a real risk is that neither target will be met in Cheltenham, and if they are not met in an urban area such as Cheltenham, they are unlikely to be met nationwide.
+The coalition government’s targets were for 90% availability of superfast broadband, with speeds as high as 25, 30 or more megabits per second, and for everyone to have the basic 2 Mbps broadband service - although the new Conservative government has quietly dropped some of these targets.
+Certainly that last target was missed in Cheltenham under the Conservatives, and if they are not met in an urban area such as Cheltenham, they are unlikely to be met nationwide.

-Martin has lobbied BT, Virgin, 'Fastershire' and government ministers, up to an including the Prime Minister on this issue and won't rest until we have 100% availability of superfast broadband in Cheltenham.
+When he was the MP, Martin lobbied BT, Virgin, 'Fastershire' and government ministers, up to an including the Prime Minister on this issue.
 You can read Martin's parliamentary speech on the issue here and watch it here.